242: No Such Thing As The Ancient Monty Python Dynasty

 I don't mean like a lad, guys.

+No, he got Bess pregnant and she had to conceal it.
 So she stayed at court, like, you know, waiting on Queen Elizabeth the whole time, but managed to conceal that she was pregnant.

 And she only went and stayed with her brother two weeks before giving birth.
+And then as soon as she'd given birth, she had to go back immediately.

 They had roughs those days, didn't they?

 So maybe her ruff just got bigger and bigger and bigger until it was to the ground.
+Like the neck thing.

 Yeah.

 Drooping down over her belly.
+Yeah.

 Yeah.

-We'll make the pointy shoe point upward and upward and upward.
+we'll make the pointy shoe point upward and upward and upward

-Or basically James I didn't want anything to do with him because he was to do with Elizabeth.
+Or basically, James I didn't want anything to do with him because he was to do with Elizabeth.
+And then he got sent to prison because of that.

-And then basically the whole opinion of him changed and everyone kind of really liked him after that.
+And then basically, the whole opinion of him changed.

-And some people said this is the quickest that anyone has ever gone from being completely hated by everyone to being like roundly loved by everyone.
+And everyone kind of really liked him after that.
+And some people said this is the quickest that anyone has ever gone from being completely hated by everyone to being roundly loved by everyone.

-And when he did that 45 minute speech, straight afterwards, loads of people printed it and started handing it out as like a pamphlet so you could read about this thing because it was all about how he should never have been sent to prison and how contemptible James I was and stuff like that.
+And when he did that 45-minute speech, straight afterwards, loads of people printed it and started handing it out as like a pamphlet so you could read about this thing because it was all about how he should never have been sent to prison and how contemptible James I was and stuff like that.

 So then James I's government started setting about its legal case at tedious length with more pamphlets going out to everyone.